Tonis81/ARSENCIA-Project/README.md

+# August 2021

-# Abstract presentation [ISEE](https://www.isee2021.org/).
+## Abstract presentation [ISEE](https://www.isee2021.org/).
 Prenatal exposure to metal mixtures and lung function in children from the New Hampshire Birth Cohort Study

 <br/>